LelsersLasers/Notes/History/Notes.md

 However, I think the way in which he expressed his beliefs was wrong.
 I can understand his need of violence, as he was both retaliating against the violence done by those who burned Lawrence and using it to resist pro-slavery groups, but I think violence, especially out of revenge is wrong and not fit for a martyr, symbol, icon.

+## Class Notes - 11/30

+- Ethics:
+    - What is "right/good"?
+    - What is "wrong/bad"?
+- Deontology
+    - Immanuel Kant
+    - Morality: rule based
+        - Find best rules/laws
+    - Universalization
+        - Categorical imperative
+        - Would the world be better or worse if everyone followed a rule
+    - Action itself is critical
+        - Not the outcome
+        - "Stealing is the problem/bad, regardless of why/how it happened"
+    - Trolly problem: don't pull the lever because murder in any form is bad
+- Utilitarianism
+    - John Stuart Mill
+    - Morality: consquence based
+        - Only the result of the action matters
+    - Overall happiness is critical
+    - Ends justify the means
+        - "Stealing to feed/save a family is justified"
+    - Trolly problem: pull the lever to kill 1 instead of 5